 Dwayne Moyers: I think that clients should look at the income they need and plan accordingly.
 Another key point is to make sure that clients do not “cannibalize” their principal in the process.

 Gregory Wendt: You can prepare clients by ensuring that there is sufficient money outside of the markets and riskier investments to meet financial needs through longer market downturns.
 It’s also important to effectively communicate with clients about the downside risks of market volatility and ensuring the long-term view is kept in mind.

-How do you see technology impacting the industry?
+Question 4: How do you see technology impacting the industry?

 Lance Roberts: We are actively integrated technology into our RIA to make our process and client management more efficient.
 However, I believe the biggest driver of our growth, as an RIA during the next downturn will be the assets leaving Robo Advisors and flowing to us.

 Dwayne Moyers: Robo advisor algorithms tend to be biased towards equities.
 Had robo advisors existed in Japan before 1989, clients would have been decimated.
 Today, 30 years later, the Nikkei is still lower than it was in 1989.
 Robo advisors algorithms tend to look backwards to make forward forecasts.
 Since each robo advisor is different, how do you question the logic or what new information may be in the news?
 There is also the potential for systemic risk if they all lean towards ETFs because of fees.
 If there is a pile on trade and they are generally in the same direction, an unforeseen event can trigger a panic and those who don’t have the unique insight from human advisors may find themselves in a situation worse than 2008.